paleolimbot/ggspatial/README.md

 Rasters
 -------

-A number of packages exist ('raster' being one of them) to efficiently deal with raster data, but if you are really keen on using ggplot, there are a couple of tools in `ggspatial` to help yout out.
+A number of packages exist ('raster' being one of them) to efficiently deal with raster data, but if you are really keen on using ggplot, there are a couple of tools in `ggspatial` to help you out.
 The first is a `fortify()` implementation of the `Raster` class, so that you can pass a `Raster` wherever you would pass a data.frame in ggplot and expect a data.frame with columns x, y, band1, band2, and so on.
 You can call `fortify()` with `format = "long"` to return a melted form of the Raster, which as far as I can tell is only useful for facetting.

 ``` r
 raster_df <- fortify(longlake_osm)